House of Golitsyn

 The House of Golitsyn (Note: Also romanized as Galitzine (French), Galitzin, Gallitzin (German), Golicyn (Italian), Golitsin (Spanish) and other variants.) (Голи́цыны, /ru/) (Note: Masculine singular: Голи́цын, /ru/; feminine singular: Голи́цына, /ru/.) is the second largest and noblest Princely house in Russia.
 Among its members were voivodes, landlords, knyazes (princes), knights, diplomats, Prime Ministers, admirals, stewards, State Counsellors, and other statesmen.

 The Golitsyns claim their seniority in the Lithuanian dynasty of Gediminas (the Gediminids) which has existed since the 13th century.
 Descendants of this family in Europe and the west write their name in the form Galitzine.
-The family is among the first Russian aristocratic dynasties and its members bear the honorific predicate His Serene Highness.
+The family is among the first Russian aristocratic dynasties and its members bear the honorific predicate of Serene Highness.

 The family produced many well-known statesmen and figures of the Russian Empire, among them notably Vasily, Boris, Dmitry and Nikolai Golitsyn, the last chairman of the Council of Ministers of the Russian Empire.

 Numerous pieces of art or geographic locations were named after the family, such as the Galitzin Triptych created by Pietro Perugino in 1485 or the Galitzine Quartet No. 12 commissioned by Nikolai Galitzin and delivered by Ludwig van Beethoven in 1825, the Golitsyn craters A and B on the far side of the Moon, the Gallitzinberg, in Vienna, the Gallitzin borough in Pennsylvania, the Gallitzin Tunnel and Gallitzin State Forest, the Golitsyn Hospital in Moscow and various places, localities and municipalities in Russia.

 Origins

 According to legend, the family descends from Lithuanian prince Jurgis (George), son of Patrikas and grandson of Narimantas and thus a great-grandson of Gediminas, Grand Duke of Lithuania.
-(Note: Other descendants of Patrikas are the Houses of Kurakin and Khovanski, other Gediminids (descendants of Gediminas) were the royal Jagiellonian dynasty of Polish-Lithuanian Commonwealth (a cadet branch of Gediminids) and a number of princely families of the Commonwealth (Czartoryski, Sanguszko, Koriatowicz-Kurcewicz e.a.) and Russia (Bulgakov, Trubetskoy, Mstislavsky, Belsky and Volynsky).)
+(Note: Other descendants of Patrikas are the Houses of Kurakins and Khovanski, other Gediminids (descendants of Gediminas) were the royal Jagiellonian dynasty of Polish-Lithuanian Commonwealth (a cadet branch of Gediminids) and a number of princely families of the Commonwealth (Czartoryski, Sanguszko, Koriatowicz-Kurcewicz e.a.) and Russia (Bulgakov, Trubetskoy, Mstislavsky, Belsky and Volynsky).)
 After the extinction of the Korecki family in the 17th century, the Golitsyns claimed dynastic seniority in the House of Gediminas.